 When you're walking along that section of waterfront, you'll eventually get to the City to Sea Bridge, a pedestrian bridge and public artwork that connects the Lagoon to Civic Square.
 The bridge is covered in wooden sculptures carved by Maori artist Paratene Matchitt, and is really an attraction in its own right.

 At the other end lies Civic Square — I love the suspended sculpture here made of metal fern leaves (though note: the “fern ball” was taken down in 2015, and has not yet been replaced as of mid-2018).

 Speaking of great views, you have to get yourself to the lookout at the top of Mount Victoria at least once during your time in Wellington.
 You can either hike up, take a bus, or drive — it's very accessible.
 Stick around for a sunset on a clear evening and watch the city light up below you.

 Lastly, I'm a huge “Lord of the Rings” fan.
 And yes, I mean HUGE.
-One of my new favorite places in Wellington is Weta in the suburb of Miramar.
-Start with a behind-the-scenes tour of Weta Workshop (amazing for any movie fan), and end in the Weta Cave, where you can buy all sorts of geeky memorabilia (and pose with some mischievous trolls!).
+Meaning I can't go to Wellington without visiting Weta in the suburb of Miramar.
+Start with a behind-the-scenes tour of Weta Workshop (amazing for any movie fan), and end in the Weta Cave, where you can buy all sorts of geeky memorabilia.